nickcox/cd-extras/readme.md

 ```

 ...or a string, `NamePart`, used to select the nearest matching directory from the available
 locations.
-Given a `NamePart`, _cd-extras_ will search from the current location for directories
+Given a `NamePart`, _cd&#8209;extras_ will search from the current location for directories
 whose _leaf_ name contains the given string (ex. ¹).
 If none is found then it will attempt to
 find a match within the full path of each candidate directory (ex. ²).